ladataweb/SimplePBI/README.md

 - All requests

 # Next Steps (planned items)
+- Creating new awesome ideas.
 - Keep completing missing endpoints category.
-- Creating new awesome ideas.
-- Analyzing how to include embeding and pushing dataset requests.
+- Analyzing how to include embeding and Fabric requests.